 Both patients and staff get a form of protective covering to prevent bodily fluids from contaminating clothing or skin.
 Masks are a standard part of PPE but will be worn even when procedures aren’t being performed due to COVID-19.
 Eye coverings for dental staff are standard as well.
 Since it’s recommended that medical personnel don full-face shields for COVID-19 prevention, you may notice these being used as well.

 Sterilization and Disinfection Techniques

 Due to the nature of dental work, it’s sometimes necessary for dental tools to be reused between patients.
 This means they have to be sterilized at the highest standard.
-For high-risk tools, such as those used for oral surgery and periodontal therapy, they’re sanitized with heat.
-This method is also used for lower-risk tools that are capable of handling the high temperatures.
+High-risk tools, such as those used for oral surgery and periodontal therapy, they’re sanitized with heat.
+This method is also used for lower-risk tools capable of handling high temperatures.

 Other tools are completely disposable or have crucial parts that are.
 Patients know they’re getting something sterile when they see the sealed package is opened at the beginning of their appointment.
-For surface sterilization, like for dental chairs, they’re thoroughly wiped down with a disinfectant solution.
+Surface sterilization, like dental chairs, is thoroughly wiped with a disinfectant solution.
 This method is also used in high-traffic areas like the reception desk and surfaces in the waiting room.

 With COVID-19, you may notice some extra precautions.
-We’re trying to limit the number of people in our waiting room at one time.
+We’re trying to simultaneously limit the number of people in our waiting room.
 We may ask you to call us when you get here and wait in the parking lot for us to come to get you.
-Temperature checks, masks, and medical questionnaires may all be required before you can enter.
+Temperature checks, masks, and medical questionnaires may all be required before entering.
 We may also ask you to use a hand sanitizer or a disinfectant oral rinse when you’re in the office.